-On March 27, 2007, the Rankin County Court, with the Honorable Kent McDaniel presiding, held a hearing on Whitley's Motion to Recuse and Pearl Automotive's Motion for Summary Judgment, or in the Alternative, Motion to Dismiss.
+On March 27, 2007, the Rankin County Court, with the Honorable Kent McDaniel presiding, held a hearing on Whitley's Motion to Recuse and Hall's Towing's Motion for Summary Judgment, or in the Alternative, Motion to Dismiss.
 (T. 1-51).
 After hearing Whitley's Motion to Recuse, Judge McDaniel denied it, finding no basis for recusal.
 (T. 13-17).
-Before the hearing on Pearl Automotive's motion, however, Whitley's counsel made an ore tenus motion for permission to take an interlocutory appeal from Judge McDaniel's ruling on the Motion to Recuse.
+Before the hearing on Hall's Towing's motion, however, Whitley's counsel made an ore tenus motion for permission to take an interlocutory appeal from Judge McDaniel's ruling on the Motion to Recuse.
 (T. 18).
-Judge McDaniel reviewed and read Rule 48B of the Mississippi Rules on Appellate Procedure into the record and recognized that he had no discretion to grant Whitley leave to take an interlocutory appeal.
-(T. 18-19).
-Rather, Judge McDaniel stated that Whitley had a right to appeal his order under M.R.A.P.
+Judge McDaniel reviewed and read Rule 48B of the Mississippi Rules on Appellate Procedure into the record and recognized that he had no discretion to grant Whitley had a right to appeal his order under M.R.A.P.
 48B, if he so chose.
 (T. 19).
 In other words, a litigant's right of review under Rule 48B is permissive, not automatic.